 More functionality can be added to the Spectrum Viewer.
 Just ask what you want to do with your spectra and we can supply a solution!

-Commonly for laboratory and mobile emissions testing, a single outputted data file of data/time and analytical results is required.
-This is what is achieved via PAS on instruments such as the 204M and 304FT.
+Commonly for laboratory and mobile emissions testing, a single outputted data file of data/time and analytical results is required and PAS-Pro writes all data locally to a .csv file (one file per day).

 On process and continuous emissions measuring systems, output of "real" data needs to be instantaneously transmitted to the plant.
 This can either be for recording in the plant data historian or for a response to be made in the operation of the process.
-In these cases, Protea systems have been designed with industry standard data sharing protocols built-in.
+In these cases, system with PAS-Pro have been designed with industry standard data sharing protocols built-in.